QuTech-Delft/OpenQL/docs/mapping.rst

 see :ref:`mapping_input_and_output_intermediate_representation` for what mapping involves.

-After this, in the dependence graph a next gate is looked for to map next and the heuristics start over again.
+After this, in the dependence graph a next gate is looked for to map next and heuristic routing and mapping starts over again.

 ..  _Configuration_file_definitions_for_mapper_control: